 Like most website operators, Labdoor collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 Labdoor's purpose in collecting non-personally identifying information is to better understand how Labdoor's visitors use its website.
 From time to time, Labdoor may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

 Labdoor also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving reviews and comments on our websites.
 Labdoor only discloses logged in user IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below.

-Certain visitors to LabDoor's websites choose to interact with LabDoor in ways that require LabDoor to gather personally-identifying information.
-The amount and type of information that LabDoor gathers depends on the nature of the interaction.
+Certain visitors to Labdoor's websites choose to interact with Labdoor in ways that require us to gather personally-identifying information.
+The amount and type of information that we gather depends on the nature of the interaction.
 For example, we ask visitors who want to submit user reviews or participate in our voting systems to provide a name, email address, and password.
-Those who engage in transactions with LabDoor - by purchasing physical items and/or access to our premium services - are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
-In each case, LabDoor collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor's interaction with LabDoor.
-LabDoor does not disclose personally-identifying information other than as described below.
+Also, those who engage in purchasing physical items from Labdoor are asked to provide additional information, including the personal and financial information required to process those transactions.
+In each case, Labdoor collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor's interaction with Labdoor.
+Labdoor does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.